 - The worker has not followed their doctors’ orders.

 Any workers’ compensation denial letter provides a deadline for filing an appeal.
 Sometimes denials are easily remedied and are due to clerical errors or misunderstandings.
 However, other workers’ compensation denials require legally complicated appeals and are best handled by seasoned workers’ compensation attorneys.
+For more information on filing, check out our step-by-step guide on filing a D.C. workers’ compensation claim.

 For clarification of a specific workers’ compensation denial letter and to learn more about workers’ compensation denials and appeals, reach out to an experienced Washington, D.C., workers’ compensation attorney.